Skip to content

 Manage Guardrails

-Use this guide when you need to create, review, or maintain reusable guardrail templates for Pharaoh sessions and local-assistant policy.
+Use this guide when you need to create, review, publish, or maintain reusable guardrail policies for Pharaoh sessions and self-healing context.

 • You need an organization admin role.

-• You should know whether you are creating a brand-new template or editing an existing baseline.
+• You should know whether you are creating a brand-new policy, editing an existing baseline, or cloning a policy for a related workflow.

-• If another workflow depends on the template, decide whether you should edit the existing record or clone it first.
+• If another workflow depends on the policy, decide whether the change should affect future use of that same policy or whether you should clone first.

-Before editing, identify the operational job the template protects: diagnostic investigation, routine remediation, emergency recovery, or local-assistant policy.
-That decision should drive how permissive the rules are.
+Before editing, identify the operational job the policy protects: diagnostic investigation, routine remediation, emergency recovery, or self-healing review.
+That decision should drive how permissive the rules and defaults are.

 Open Guardrails from the Security navigation group.

-The main page is the template inventory.
+The main page is the policy inventory.
 What you should expect:

 • a Search templates field